 This rolling garden cart comes fully assembled, which is a major bonus.
 Weighing just under 13 pounds, it is lightweight and easy to maneuver.
 Since this unit is made of plastic, it is considerably less durable than metal-framed garden carts.
 We found some reports of parts breaking over time.
 To prevent it from warping or cracking in extreme temperatures, it would be best to store the cart in a garage or shed when not in use.

-Best with Seat: Best Choice Products 4-Wheel Garden Cart Mobile Rolling Work Seat
+Best Choice Products 4-Wheel Garden Cart Mobile Rolling Work Seat

 Heavy-duty, all-terrain design